 As in previous years, Rye Scallop Festival 2019 will have plenty of Scallop-themed events, including scallop tasting and taster evenings.
 You can also attend cookery schools and demonstrations to learn how to shuck and serve the town’s famed local delicacy.

-Rye’s top restaurants and pubs – like The Mermaid Inn and Kings Head Inn – will be dishing up their own scallop-based dishes alongside other inspirational seafood-based cuisine.
+Rye’s top restaurants and pubs – like The Mermaid Inn and The George Inn – will be dishing up their own scallop-based dishes alongside other inspirational seafood-based cuisine.
 Bringing along Fido?
 Several of our favourite dog-friendly pubs will be participating in the week-long celebration of seafood, including The Standard Inn and Ypres Castle Inn.
 And even closer to our cottage beside the sea, Camber’s own Gallivant will be preparing seafood feasts that are sure to delight.

 In addition, visitors can catch a host of live music events in the historic inns and pubs around town.
 At the Queen’s Head, you can watch over 500 years of maritime music performed by Rye Bay Crew during “Scallops, Shanties and Songs of the Sea“.
 This intimate performance takes place over four nights, with seating limited to just 30 guests each evening.